SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Attributes.md

            }
        }
     ```
+  }

-  }However, this approach causes a problem in code that has availability checks:
+  However, this approach causes a problem in code that has availability checks:

   ```swift
   @available(macOS 99, *)